Spectral analysis of the stiffness matrix sequence in the approximated Stokes equation: Introduction

-Mathematically, for fixed positive integers $d$ and $r$, the set of $d$-level, $r$-block GLT matrix sequences forms a maximal $*$-algebra of matrix sequences, which is isometrically equivalent to the space of $d$-variate, $r \times r$ matrix-valued measurable functions defined on $[0,1]^d \times [-\pi,\pi]^d$.
+Since these foundational contributions by Tyrtyshnikov and Tilli, there has been a surge of interest in the spectral analysis of structured matrix sequences, leading to the development of the comprehensive theory of Generalized Locally Toeplitz (GLT) sequences \cite{SerraCapizzano2003, SerraCapizzano2006}.
+This theoretical framework has rapidly become central in both pure and applied mathematics, due to its remarkable ability to capture the asymptotic singular value and eigenvalue distributions of matrices arising from virtually any meaningful approximation of (fractional) partial differential equations ((F)PDEs); see, e.g., the books and review papers~\cite{,block-glt-dD,GS-I,GS-II,garoni-tutorial} and references therein.
+In fact, virtually any practical discretization scheme of local type, such as finite differences and finite elements of any precision order, discontinuous Galerkin methods, finite volumes, isogeometric analysis, produces GLT matrix sequences.\\ Mathematically, for fixed positive integers $d$ and $r$, the set of $d$-level, $r$-block GLT matrix sequences forms a maximal $*$-algebra of matrix sequences, which is isometrically equivalent to the space of $d$-variate, $r \times r$ matrix-valued measurable functions defined on $[0,1]^d \times [-\pi,\pi]^d$.
 Each such GLT sequence $\{A_n\}_n$ is uniquely associated with a measurable, matrix-valued function $\kappa$ the GLT symbol on the domain $D = [0,1]^d \times [-\pi, \pi]^d$.
 Notice that the set $[0, 1]^d$ can be replaced by any bounded Peano-Jordan measurable subset of $\mathbb{R}^d$ as occurring with the notion of reduced GLT $*$-algebras, see \cite{SerraCapizzano2003}[pp. 398-399, formula (59)] for the first occurrence with applications of approximated PDEs on general non-Cartesian domains in $d$ dimensions, \cite{SerraCapizzano2006}[Section 3.1.4] for the first formal proposal, and \cite{reducedGLT} for an exhaustive treatment, containing both the $*$-algebra theoretical results and some applications.
 This symbol provides a powerful tool for analyzing the singular value and eigenvalue distributions when the matrices $A_n$ are part of a matrix sequence of increasing size.
 The notation $\{A_n\}_n \sim_{\mathrm{GLT}} \kappa$ indicates that $\{A_n\}_n$ is a GLT sequence with symbol $\kappa$.
 Notably, the symbol of a GLT sequence is unique in the sense that if $\{A_n\}_n \sim_{\mathrm{GLT}} \kappa$ and $\{A_n\}_n \sim_{\mathrm{GLT}} \xi$, then $\kappa = \xi$ almost everywhere in $[0, 1]^d \times [-\pi, \pi]^d$.
 Furthermore, by the $*$-algebra structure, $\{A_n\}_n \sim_{\mathrm{GLT}} \kappa$ and $\{B_n\}_n \sim_{\mathrm{GLT}} \kappa$ implies that $\{A_n-B_n\}_n \sim_{\mathrm{GLT}} 0$, i.e., the matrix sequence $\{A_n-B_n\}_n$ is zero-distributed and the latter is very important for building explicit matrix sequences approximating a GLT matrix sequence and whose inversion is computationally cheap, in the context of preconditioning of large linear systems.
 It must be noticed that the $d$-level, $r$-block GLT $\ast$-algebra includes all Toeplitz sequences $\{T_n(f)\}_n$ with $f$ matrix-valued and $f \in L^{1}([-\pi,\pi]^{d})$ \cite{block-glt-1D,block-glt-dD}.
-Hence, already for $s=d=1$, the GLT class with $r=d=1$ represents a substantial generalization of the LT matrix sequences.
+Hence, already for $s=d=1$, the GLT class with $r=d=1$ represents a substantial generalization of the LT matrix sequences.\\